 1. Time for Completion of Project: Time is of the essence.
-The Project shall be Substantially Complete within calendar days from Notice to Proceed.
+The Project shall be Substantially Complete within 1095 calendar days from Notice to Proceed.
 The Notice to Proceed shall be no later than 45 days from the effective date of the Agreement.
-The PROPOSER must identify the time required for the construction time of the Project on the Cost Proposal Bid Form.
 Final Completion shall be reached as defined in paragraph 5 below.